openshift-labs/lab-building-images/workshop/content/python-server/08-zombie-reaping.md

 As a consequence, whatever application runs as process ID 1 in the container must be implemented in a way that it cleans up these zombie processes.

-For our application image the `run.sh` script was run when the container was started.
+For our application image the `start-container` script was run when the container was started.
 This contained:

 ```
 #!/bin/bash